14 Healthy Eating During Pregnancy Might Be Difficult

 Food Safety Prevents Foodborne Illness for the Woman and Fetus

-During pregnancy, the maternal immune system is suppressed to allow a genetically different fetus to live and grow in her body.
+During pregnancy, the maternal immune system is suppressed to allow a genetically different fetus to live and grow in the woman’s body.
 This makes the pregnant woman more vulnerable to foodborne illnesses.
 Here is a review of food safety rules the family should always observe as these rules are even more important during pregnancy:

 Beyond basic food safety skills, pregnant women are advised to avoid raw meats, fish, and dairy.
 Those raw products carry the risk of four types of pathogens that are harmful to the fetus, described below.